Skip to Content

 Social Interactions Among Snakes

-You’ll discover different species practicing species mixing in shared group hibernacula, creating temporary winter communities.
+You’ll find different species practicing species mixing in shared communal dens, creating temporary neighborhoods where social hierarchy emerges based on size and dominance.

 Changes in Snake Behavior During Brumation